USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ### Viewing the Properties Tab for a Control Measure ###

 34\.
-Click on the Properties tab to see the data that are available from this tab.
+Click on the Properties tab on the View Control Measures Window to see the data that are available from this tab.
 You will see a table with many columns.
 Each row in the table corresponds to a different "property record" in the database.
 A property record allows for generic information to be stored about the control measures (e.g., metadata).
 In the control measures example shown in [Figure](#properties_tab_of_view_control_measure_window), this shows property information that happened to be archived from the AirControlNET software when the measures were transferred into the CMDB.

 ![Properties Tab of View Control Measure Window][properties_tab_of_view_control_measure_window]